ly0wenka/wp_zzv/wp-content/plugins/sureforms/readme.txt

 You can report the issue through our [Bug Bounty Program](https://brainstormforce.com/bug-bounty-program/).
 We collaborate with Patchstack to provide opportunities for researchers to report vulnerabilities.
 The Patchstack team will help validate, triage, and handle any reported security issues.

 == Changelog ==
-= 2.0.1 - 20th November 2025 =
-* Fix: Fixed compatibility issue with lower PHP version.
-= 2.0.0 - 20th November 2025 =
-* New: Introduced Payments.
-* Improvement: Revamped the SureForms UI.
-= 1.13.2 - 7th November 2025 =
+= 2.2.2 - 26th December 2025 =
-* Improvement: Added a fallback message for email failures on the single entries page when the SMTP plugin is missing.
-* Improvement: Added support for "Name <email\>" format in CC, BCC, and Reply-To fields.
 * Fix: Addressed a security bug.
 Props to Wordfence for reporting it responsibly.
-* Fix: Fixed redirection URL encoding issue after form submission.
-* Fix: Fixed the country list not being visible for the phone field inside the Spectra modal on mobile devices.
-* Fix: Fixed missing attribute key on the frontend, causing PHP warnings.
+= 2.2.1 - 19th December 2025 =
+* Fix: Addressed a security bug.
+Props to Wordfence for reporting it responsibly.
+* Fix: Resolved Bricks v2.2-beta conflict with SureForms.
-= 1.13.1 - 22nd October 2025 =
+= 2.2.0 - 16th December 2025 =
-* Improvement: Preserved trailing zeros in number field after the decimal.
+* Improvement: Added confirmation step before moving items to trash in Forms and Entries lists.
+* Improvement: Optimized script loading to improve speed and efficiency.
-* Fix: Fixed compatibility with Presto Player.
+* Fix: Resolved Conversational Form issues with Image and Icon fields.
-* Fix: Resolved an issue where the phone field country list wasn’t visible in Spectra modal on mobile devices.

 The full changelog is available [here](https://sureforms.com/whats-new/).